dpTuttle/kickstarter-analysis/README.md

 ---
 * Successful theater campaigns focused on the production of a play in the US have an average goal of $5,000.00 and median goal of $3,000.00 that correlates closely with the mean and median pledged amounts suggesting that over 75% of campaigns with goals around $5,000.00 meet or exceed that goal in pledges.
 * Meanwhile, the standard deviation of failed campaigns suggest that a mix of lofty goals and other contributing factors result in widerspread and uneven pledge amounts.
 * Additionally, we can gather from the data that campaigns launched in May and June tend to be the most succesfull.
-Meanwhile, camppaigns launched in June, July amd October tend to show similar failure rates.
+Meanwhile, campaigns launched in June, July amd October tend to show similar failure rates.
 See graph below:
 ---
 ###### **Outcomes Based on Launch Date**
 ![Outcomes_Based_on_Launch_Date](https://cvws.icloud-content.com/B/AT1w14e2lgIZMMlxGUfnkrBBpSIxAVqA_2dSZPC2WDUm0JnJy_N-LJVj/Outcomes+Based+on+Launch+Date.png?o=Ara70nDPErOKbog2Nmnq__hFyK1A9GMVWqjwnhtnAw_W&v=1&x=3&a=CAogxA8JWgcg4c3A64fH-kC8ZJRGfex6xfflRAH9ZCicjR8SbxCe5br9qDAYnsKW_6gwIgEAUgRBpSIxWgR-LJVjaid2LPBh-tG3-lMesyl_nuJF9eDHeCXF74eyNN3Trx2pUV6Gp2j78MVyJ5jmgcKuLqkZTLjWIA02gGyYxBLO1kll4Yf5j7piNoHU74QY0-kuDg&e=1660271567&fl=&r=f7c10862-dc65-4c19-b571-71a0e5af2589-1&k=veSquBAecvn4_lQaSKPAqA&ckc=com.apple.clouddocs&ckz=com.apple.CloudDocs&p=56&s=O6AKCygH6qBdLRsda9BrpzqjVao&cd=i)